-There are many great Xbox One games, but one thing that’s holding them back is the inability to play them away from home.
-Sure, some titles have cross-platform compatibility with PC, but that’s no match for the mobile streaming options PC and PS4 gamers have had for some time.
+There are many great Xbox One games, but one thing holding them back is the inability to play outside the home network.
+Sure, some titles have cross-platform compatibility with PC, but that’s no match for the mobile streaming options PC and PlayStation 4 (PS4) gamers have enjoyed for some time.

-That’s all changing now, though, as Microsoft has introduced Xbox Game Streaming.
+That’s all changing, as Microsoft introduced Xbox Game Streaming for Android in 2019.
 Here’s how you can play your Xbox games remotely.

-- A Bluetooth Xbox One Controller (the original Xbox One and Xbox Elite Wireless controllers don’t support Bluetooth)
+- A Bluetooth Xbox One Controller (the original Xbox One and Xbox Elite Wireless controllers don’t have Bluetooth).

 Step 1: Install the Xbox Insider Hub

-On your Xbox One, launch the Microsoft Store to search for apps.
-Search for the Xbox Insider Hub, and install it to your console.
-If you’re not already enrolled in the Xbox Insider program, you’ll need to enroll.
-You can do this from within the app, or you can enroll on your Windows computer.
+On your Xbox One, launch the Microsoft Store, search for the Xbox Insider Hub, and install it to your console.
+If you’re not already enrolled in the Xbox Insider program, you can join from within the app or enroll on your Windows computer.

 Step 2: Get the necessary Android app set up

-This app is home to both Xbox Game Streaming and Project xCloud.
-It should default to the Xbox Game Streaming landing page, but in the event you find yourself on the Project xCloud side of the app, there’s a navigation button in the top left of the screen that can switch you back to the Xbox Game Streaming section.
+Note: This app is home to both Xbox Game Streaming and Project xCloud.
+It should default to the Xbox Game Streaming landing page, but if you find yourself on the Project xCloud side of the app, log out and then log back in.
+In some cases, there’s a navigation button in the top left corner that can switch you back to the Xbox Game Streaming section.

 Step 3: Set up your Xbox One

 Make sure your Xbox One is powered on, connected to a TV, and connected to the internet.
-Then, from your Xbox Game Streaming app, select the Setup new Xbox button to begin.
-If all works out, you’ll see a prompt on your TV.
-Select the “Enable” option.
+Then, from your Xbox Game Streaming app, select the Setup New Xbox button to begin.
+If all works out, select the Enable option displayed on your TV.

 Step 4: Connect your Xbox Controller to your phone or tablet